shreyas0511/receipt-processor/README.md

 * Email: ss9531@rit.edu
 * Linkedin: https://linkedin.com/in/shreyasshridhar0511

-This project was completed as a part of Fetch Backend Engineer Apprenticeship position.
+This project was completed as a part of Fetch Backend Engineer position.